Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Juni 2026 17.02.22 UTC
+- WIB: Rabu, 3 Juni 2026 21.56.53 UTC
-- WITA: Rabu, 3 Juni 2026 18.02.22 UTC
+- WITA: Rabu, 3 Juni 2026 22.56.53 UTC
-- WIT: Rabu, 3 Juni 2026 19.02.22 UTC
+- WIT: Rabu, 3 Juni 2026 23.56.53 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: technology
+Kategori: nature